Vastu Science

 Our ancestors seemed to have been well aware of the principle of orientation, for on flat land important buildings were usually aligned according to the main cardinal directions.

 Therefore, we do not simply choose an arbitrary circumference, because such a circumference also yields unpredictable results.
 The resulting building should have a positive frequency that also resonates with the inhabitants.
 For this purpose, Vastu offers us a series of mathematical formulae with which we can find an auspicious circumference.
 To prevent these powerful formulas from falling into the wrong hands, the Vastu architects and masters (Sthapatis) have kept them secret for thousands of years.
-A building created with such a circumference, also called a mother wall in Vastu, becomes a resonating body with qualities such as spiritual peace, happiness, and material well-being.
-The vibration of a body created in this way will have an affect on our psyche and physical body.
-And our thinking, as we know, determines our lives to a large extent.

 Therefore, in Vastu we consider not only the horizontal but also the vertical plane.
 Of course, within this framework of the basic cubic three-dimensional shape of the building, variations of this cubic shape are also very welcome.